A GUIDE TO THE SYNCHROPHASE MU-1

 Hopefully, these tests will help you decide if you'd rather have the early version MU-1, a mid-production model or a later version of the receiver - but, you'll probably be like me and want to own and operate all of the different versions!

-single dial version but it wasn't produced in any quantity.
-By late
+introduce a single dial version but it wasn't produced in any quantity.

-1927, AC power operation was the latest offering from the manufacturers.
+By late 1927, AC power operation was the latest offering from the

-Grebe responded with the Synchrophase AC-Six, a thoroughly different
+manufacturers.
+Grebe responded with the Synchrophase AC-Six, a

 Without a doubt, the most often seen Grebe radio produced is the Synchrophase MU-1.
 After all, over 150,000 of them were built between mid-1924 and mid-1927.
 It is a good example to represent Grebe, a company that could stay competitive throughout the twenties when radios were being produced and sold in incredible quantities by hundreds and hundreds of manufacturers.
 Great performance and great looks,...that's the Grebe Synchrophase.